shashwat-bansal/TimeSeriesData-Computation/README.md

 Designed a system that processes this data and computes average number of devices within a 200m radius for every 10 minute time window.

+The program takes 30 seconds to run on my local 8-core machine for 1.5 million data points.